Leoyuyuyu/stock_prediction/README.md

 Time Frame: Collect data spanning multiple years to capture various market conditions and the data granularity is daily.

 ### 2. Feature Engineering:
-Create new features such as moving averages, volatility indices, and other technical indicators.
+Create new features such as moving averages and other technical indicators.
-Lagged features to incorporate past values into the prediction model for SIRIMAX.
+Lagged features to incorporate past values into the prediction model for XGBOOST.
 Generate the return in different time scale: Daily return, Weekly return and Monthly return.
+I realized that it is difficult to precicely predict the return of the apple stock as it is very stoichastic.
+Apart from that, to connect the idea more closely to the real life situation, it is more clever to consider how to precisely pick up the large positive return.

 ### 3.Exploratory Data Analysis (EDA)
 Visualization: